KayleeWild/KayleeWild/README.md

 # Kaylee Wright

-Welcome to the party! 👋 🎈 🥳
+Nice to meet you! 👋🏻 😊

 I'm Kaylee, a student at Brigham Young University-Idaho interested in computer science, cloud computing, and web/mobile development.
 Welcome to my GitHub profile!